arianvp/neco-ghc/README.md

 You can enable it by adding `let g:necoghc_enable_detailed_browse = 1` in your vimrc.
 While it is quite useful, it would take longer boot time.

-This feature was introduced in ghc-mod 1.11.5.
+This feature was introduced in hdevtools 1.11.5.

 ![](http://cache.gyazo.com/f3d2c097475021615581822eee8cb6fd.png)